dankfarrik3214/ios_xe_ztp/README.md

 ## Examples

-This ZTP script has been succesfully tested with the following setup:
+This ZTP script has been successfully tested with the following setup:

-- **DHCP server**: With option 67
+- **DHCP Server**: With option 67.
-- **ZTP server**: To service to files
+- **ZTP Server**: To service files.
-- **Connected device with pnp config**: In order to fetch DHCP via different vlan then vlan 1 it needs instruction
+- **Connected Device with PnP Config**: In order to fetch DHCP via a different VLAN than VLAN 1, it needs instruction.

-### Example of DHCP configuration
+### Example of DHCP Configuration
 ```
 ip dhcp pool DHCP_X
  network x.x.x.x x.x.x.x